tadayoni1/books/README.md

 1. Checkout the code to the automation server
 1. In parent directory of the code folder create a file named `secret.tfvars` and enter the IP's which you want to limit eks access to.
     1. `my_workstations_ip = ["1.2.3.4/32", "5.6.7.8/32"]`
 1. An S3 bucket.
-The same bucket must be used in `provision_ekc_lc.sh` and `user-data.sh.tpl` for jenkins server.
+The same bucket must be used in `provision_ekc.sh` and `user-data.sh.tpl` for jenkins server.

 ### Deployment Steps
 1. First we need to deploy an EKS cluster to AWS.
 It is done by terraform.